 Level 2 charging uses a 240V outlet.
 With this, you will have to install new wiring in your garage, plus a plug similar to those used for your clothes dryer.
 An overnight charging here would give you a driving range of about 100 miles.

 The other way to reenergize the electric car vehicles is DC fast charging.
 This taps on high powered electrical lines, providing swift, direct current.
 You only need to charge for ten minutes for a 40-mile range of drive time.
 DC fast charging can just be done at public charging stations.
+You can use an application for managing your mileage.

 Factors that affect an Electric Car’s Battery Life include extreme temperatures, overcharging, low voltage and deep discharges.